Zediogo96/FEUP_CPD/docs/CPD.md

 __*Fig.1 - Comparison between execution time for different sized matrices in C++ and Java, for the most basic algorithm*__

 As we can see in Fig.1, C/C++ will always be faster than Java by a large margin.
 This can be due to the fact that C/C++ is a compiled language, while Java is an interpreted language, which means that the code is translated into machine code at runtime, which is a much slower process.
 Also, the fact that C/C++ is a low-level language, which means that it is closer to the machine code, allows it to be more efficient than Java, which is a high-level language.
-However, in comparison with the other algorithms, we can see that the traditional algorithm is the slowest one, which is due to the fact that it is the most basic one, and it does not take into account the details of the processor's functioning and the structure of the memory hierarchy: the large amount of cache misses that occur in this algorithm are the main reason for its poor performance.
+However, in comparison with the other algorithms, the traditional algorithm is the slowest one, which is due to the fact that it is the most basic one, and it does not take into account the details of the processor's functioning and the structure of the memory hierarchy: the large amount of cache misses that occur in this algorithm are the main reason for its poor performance.
 This happens mainly due to the fact that it needs to access values that are spaced far away from each other in the memory, when reading values from the columns of the second matrix.
 Also, the higer the size of the matrices, the more cache misses occur, which leads to a significant increase in the execution time.